Positron11/recipe-dsl/README.md

 ## MMFood '25

 The `docs/papers/mmfood/` directory contains the LaTeX source for the short paper submitted to and accepted for the [MMFood ’25](https://mm-food.github.io/2025/) workshop at the ACM Multimedia (MM) Conference.
 The DOI reference (once plublished) is: [https://doi.org/10.1145/3746264.3760499](https://doi.org/10.1145/3746264.3760499)

+## Reference

+Comprehensive API and usage documentation for the DSL lives in `docs/reference/`: